Ahmed-Elazab/FaultDetection/README.md

-# Physics-Informed Ensemble for Legged Robot Fault Diagnosis
+# Physics-Informed Ensemble Learning for Hierarchical Fault Diagnosis in Quadruped Robots

 This repository provides the official implementation of the paper: